RcRonco/lemur_vault/Vault_CA.md

 WARNING: When running Vault in "Dev" Server Mode, Vault shutdown will result CA being deleted.

 **2. Externally generated CA.**

 - Mount the PKI backend with this command:

   ```sh
   vault mount pki
   ```

-- Now we need to create a certificate bundle:
+- Now we need to create a certificate bundle.
+ (For basic configuration of CA via openssl follow [this](https://datacenteroverlords.com/2012/03/01/creating-your-own-ssl-certificate-authority/) guide).

   ```sh
   export CA_PATH=/PATH/TO/CA